saadelasfur/SmartManager/README.md

 [Releases](https://github.com/saadelasfur/SmartManager/releases) and the [Galaxy Apks Telegram channel](https://t.me/galaxyapks) are the only sources for official downloads.

 ## Installation
 Simply download the SmartManagerCN installer from the releases page and flash it with a custom recovery.
-If you have root access, download this [script](https://github.com/saadelasfur/SmartManager/blob/master/extras/Stock/uninstall_stock.sh) and run it in Termux (bash /sdcard/Download/uninstall_stock.sh).
-Otherwise, you can download the [Windows script](https://github.com/saadelasfur/SmartManager/blob/master/extras/Stock/uninstall_stock.bat), copy it into the [platform-tools](https://developer.android.com/tools/releases/platform-tools) folder, and run it.
+If you still see Device Care installed after flashing the ZIP, follow this guide: [Uninstall Device Care](https://github.com/saadelasfur/SmartManager/blob/master/extras/uninstall_stock.md)

 ## Return to Device Care
 Simply download the StockDeviceCare installer from the releases page and flash it with a custom recovery.
-If you have root access, download this [script](https://github.com/saadelasfur/SmartManager/blob/master/extras/China/uninstall_china.sh) and run it in Termux (bash /sdcard/Download/uninstall_china.sh).
-Otherwise, you can download the [Windows script](https://github.com/saadelasfur/SmartManager/blob/master/extras/China/uninstall_china.bat), copy it into the [platform-tools](https://developer.android.com/tools/releases/platform-tools) folder, and run it.
+If you still see Smart Manager installed after flashing the ZIP, follow this guide: [Uninstall Smart Manager](https://github.com/saadelasfur/SmartManager/blob/master/extras/uninstall_china.md)

 ## Screenshots
 <p float="left">